-The following agencies, boards and commissions are required to submit executive compensation plans annually:
+The following agencies, boards and commissions are not subject to the compensation regulation, but are required to submit executive compensation plans annually:

-- Alberta Management Investment Corporation (AIMCo), Alberta Treasury Branch (ATB) and the Alberta Teachers’ Retirement Fund (ATRF).
+- Alberta Investment Management Corporation (AIMCo) and Alberta Treasury Branches (ATB Financial).
 These large financial agencies have direct private sector counterparts, such as banks and investment firms.
 Their compensation must be designed for the specialized financial market in which they operate, while demonstrating alignment with government’s compensation principles.